jhaip/programmable-space/README.md

    - Some way to mount the projector

-4. A generic color 2D printer
+4. A generic color 2D printer for printing the papers that represent programs.

 5. Magnetic whiteboard or painters tape to attach papers to the wall

 6. A computer monitor or TV as a supplemental display.
    - A monitor is useful when starting the computer and when debugging
-   - I use a TV as a supplemental display.
-Best used to display one thing as a time in full screen, such as a text editor.
-TVs and monitors are less immersive than projection, but they can be useful when used as a pure display and not as the screen for a computer's operating system.

 Arrange the webcam and projector so that the webcam can see all of the projection area and a little more.